quan-h-vu/quan-h-vu.github.io/content/samples/CEscore/index.md

 ---

 The Behavioral Change Score helps gauge managers' performance in training their drivers.
 The score is built on the premise that if drivers are trained effectively on a specific behavior, they should be less likely to repeat that behavior.

-The score compares the number of behaviors a manager has addressed ("Targeted Behaviors") with the number of behaviors their drivers have repeated ("Recurring Behaviors").
-In addition, Recurring Behaviors are weighted by their ages (Behavior Age); as time passes, older instances of Recurring Behaviors are weighted less heavily than recent instances.
+The score compares the number of behaviors a manager has addressed through training (**Targeted Behaviors**) with the number of behaviors their drivers have repeated (**Recurring Behaviors**).
+In addition, Recurring Behaviors are weighted by their ages (**Behavior Age**); as time passes, older instances of Recurring Behaviors are weighted less heavily than recent instances.

 ![Behavioral Change Score equation](./BCSequation.png)